 “Not even in our dreams, we thought this could happen”, said Yuko Endo, the Mayor of Kawauchi, one of the villages that were evacuated in the Fukushima Prefecture 2011, when I visited his village last fall.

-When it happened, it was a total breech of trust.
+When the nuclear power plant exploded, it was a total breech of trust.
 People felt betrayed.
 They no longer trusted any government information.
-Worse still, as the governement itself and its experts were convinced, it would never happen, the disaster wasn’t prepared at all.
+Worse still, because the governement itself and its experts were convinced, it would never happen, the disaster wasn’t prepared at all.
 Hastily, emergency measures had to be thrown together – and they proved to be counterproductive.
 “The most disruptive measures implemented were evacuations”, write Brown and Bonner.
 It resulted in about 60 deaths of critically ill patients who should not have been moved, and to 2000 deaths (until today) in subsequent months due to “collateral”, psycho-social damages caused by the stress of prolonged dislocation and fear of radiation, even though, not a single death was caused by radiation.
 (Results of the latest official japanese survey).